arielgee/Sage-Like/.misc/tasks.md

 		* Sage-Like return more (100 vs 50)
 			* https://cdn.kuechenstud.io/feeds/ldn-mp3.xml
 			* http://feeds.megaphone.fm/intercepted
+* WITH NEXT VERSION: ===> Post 'sl-customFeedPreview-files.zip' in https://discourse.mozilla.org with following text with next version
+	`A few basic custom FeedPreview CSS files that can be used as-is or serve as examples.` `Best used with Sage-Like version 2.2 and above.`
 * preference: maximum feed items to display (different for list and feed preview?)
 * can I import??? found this in background.js (Panorama extension) 'import { loadOptions } from "./_share/options.js";'
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`